 It is also worth noting that the New Measures include additional provisions designed to prevent land from becoming idle, which were not included in the 1999 Measures.
-Land supplied to land users for construction purposes must satisfy certain basic conditions that will allow the land user to proceed with construction, e.g., clear title, no related legal disputes, etc. Furthermore, the date for commencement of construction, the scheduled date for the completion of construction and liabilities for breach of contract, must all be specifically provided in the applicable land-use contract or written decision for allocation.
+Land supplied to land users for construction purposes must satisfy certain basic conditions that will allow the land user to proceed with construction, e.g., clear title, no related legal disputes, etc.

+Furthermore, the date for commencement of construction, the scheduled date for the completion of construction and liabilities for breach of contract, must all be specifically provided in the applicable landuse contract or written decision for allocation.

 The New Measures also impose stricter rules for the disposal of idle land.
 If it is determined that the commencement of construction and development has been delayed for more than one year for reasons not attributable to government authorities, the land user will be assessed a penalty equal to 20 percent of the land grant fee or allocation fee for the land, and this penalty cannot be treated as an operational cost for tax purposes.

-Additionally, if it is determined that the commencement of construction and the penalty cannot development has been delayed for more than user for reasons not attributable to government authorities, the applicable to government authorities, the applicable land will be taken back by the authorities without compensation.
+Additionally, if it is determined that the commencement of construction and development has been delayed for more than two years for reasons not attributable to government authorities, the applicable land will be taken back by the authorities without compensation.